 IS=(Xi.niN.Z).100

-Is is the severity index; Xi is the severity of class i; ni is the number of plants affected in this class; N is the total number of plants observed (N = 12), and Z is the maximum severity class (Z = 9).
+Here, Is is the severity index; Xi is the severity of class i; ni is the number of plants affected in this class; N is the total number of plants observed (N = 12), and Z is the maximum severity class (Z = 9).

 The collected data were entered and organized using Microsoft Excel 2019, which was also used to generate graphs.
 Statistical analyses, including analysis of variance (ANOVA) and mean comparisons, were conducted using XLSTAT software (version 2016), applying Fisher's test at a 5% significance level.